oceanprotocol/ocean.py/READMEs/publish-flow.md

 print(f"did = '{did}'")
 ```

+In this case, we used the "download" service type.
+There are other options too.

 The asset metadata stored on-chain is encrypted and compressed by default.
-It is encouraged that publishers encrypt asset metadata so that the asset can
+It is encouraged that publishers encrypt asset metadata so that the asset supports GDPR "right-to-be-forgotten" compliance rules.
-be "forgotten" and therefore be GDPR compliant.

 To disable encryption, use `asset = ocean.assets.create(..., encrypt_flag=False)`.
 To disable compression, use`asset = ocean.assets.create(..., compress_flag=False)`.
 It is possible to disable both encryption and compression, if desired.